aliyun-beta/aliyun-oss-go-sdk/README.md

 * Go HTTP client does not support 100-Continue (will be supported after Go 1.6, see https://github.com/golang/go/issues/3665)
 * MIME type of txt file has default charset utf-8
 * Go handles HTTP better than Python
-  - Go GET request does not have Content-Length header
+  - Go GET request does not have redundant "Content-Length: 0" header
   - Parameters will be omitted if the argument is not set
   - HTTP header keys are automatically converted into canonical format, e.g. x-oss-acl becomes X-Oss-Acl
-  - Go always send URL parameters in canonical order
+  - Go always sends URL parameters and headers in canonical order

 Unclear issues in Spec
 ----------------------

-* Resource or ResourceType in Error XML?
+* Resource or ResourceType or both in Error XML?
-* Host: <bucketname>.oss-cn-hangzhou.aliyuncs.com?

 Author
 ------